alfonso-torres/eng84_python_exercises/README.md

 *Tasks*:
 - Write a program that prints the numbers from 1 to 100.
-- For multiples of three print "Fizz" instead of the number.
+- For multiples of three print `Fizz` instead of the number.
-- For the multiples of five print "Buzz" instead of the number.
+- For the multiples of five print `Buzz` instead of the number.
-- For numbers which are multiples of both three and five print "FizzBuzz".
+- For numbers which are multiples of both three and five print `FizzBuzz`.

 *Extra*:
-- Make a new fizzbuzz file and make it functional make it, so we can decide which numbers to substitute for fizz and buzz using functions.
+- Make a new fizzbuzz file and make it functional, so we can decide which numbers to substitute for fizz and buzz using functions.
 - Hint: loop, range, control flow.